dhansel/Altair8800-IOBus/04-disk-controller/README.md

-## Floppy Disk Controller
+# Floppy Disk Controller

-Using the MITS firmware, this card replicates the function of the MITS 88-DCDD 8-inch and 88-MDS (Minidisk) 5.25-inch floppy disk controllers.
+ * Using the MITS firmware, this card replicates the function of the MITS 88-DCDD 8-inch and 88-MDS (Minidisk) 5.25-inch floppy disk controllers.

-Using the MITS firmware, this card replicates the function of the ICOM3712 and ICOM3812 floppy disk controllers.
+ * Using the ICOM firmware, this card replicates the function of the ICOM3712 and ICOM3812 floppy disk controllers.

 ![Floppy Disk Controller Card](diskcontroller.jpg)

-It can be connected to a 5.25-inch disk drive and either use it in double-density mode to replicate the Minidisk system or in high-density mode to emulate an 8-inch system.
+The card can be connected to a 5.25-inch disk drive and either use it in double-density mode to replicate the MITS Minidisk system or in high-density mode to emulate an 8-inch system.
 Note that a 5.25-inch disk in high density mode can hold the same amount of data as 8-inch single density disks.